 How can I get a copy of my 1098-T?

-You can view your current or prior 1098-T forms online at any time by logging into myOleMiss and clicking on Financials on the left-hand side of the page, then select 1098-T.
+You can view your current or prior 1098-T forms online at any time by logging into myOleMiss and clicking on Financials, then select 1098-T.

 On the next screen, select the year you would like to view in the drop down menu.
 You can view the Form 1098-T or a detail of the amounts included on the 1098-T by clicking on the '1098-T Worksheet Details' tab.